oracle/docker-images/OracleWebLogic/README.md

  * Oracle Linux Password: **welcome1**
  * WebLogic Domain Name: **base_domain**
  * Admin Server on port: **8001**
- * Managed Servers on port: **7001**
- * JVM Memory Settings: **-Xms256m -Xmx512m -XX:MaxPermSize=2048m**

-Make sure you build the WebLogic 12c Image with **-d** to get the Developer Image, which is referenced by this sample Dockerfile.
+Make sure you build the WebLogic 12.x.x Image with **-d** to get the Developer Image, referenced by the sample Dockerfile.

-### Write your own WebLogic Domain with WLST
+### Write your own WebLogic domain with WLST
 The best way to create your own, or extend domains is by using [WebLogic Scripting Tool](http://docs.oracle.com/cd/E57014_01/cross/wlsttasks.htm).
-The WLST script used to create domains in both Dockerfiles is [create-wls-domain.py](samples/12c-domain/container-scripts/create-wls-domain.py) (for 12c).
+The WLST script used to create domains in both Dockerfiles is [create-wls-domain.py](samples/1213-domain/container-scripts/create-wls-domain.py) (for 12.1.3).
 This script by default adds JMS resources and a few other settings.
 You may want to tune this script with your own setup to create DataSources and Connection pools, Security Realms, deploy artifacts, and so on.
 You can also extend images and override the existing domain, or create a new one with WLST.

 ## Building a sample Docker Image of WebLogic Domain
 To try a sample of a WebLogic image with a domain configured, follow the steps below:

   1. Make sure you have **oracle/weblogic:12.1.3-dev** image built.
 If not go into **dockerfiles** and call

-        sudo sh buildDockerImage.sh -d
+        sudo sh buildDockerImage.sh -v 12.1.3 -d

-  2. Go to folder **samples/12c-domain**
+  2. Go to folder **samples/1213-domain**
   3. Run the following command:

         sudo docker build -t samplewls:12.1.3 .